lapinek/platform-scripting/README.AM.md

     def ip = jsonSlurper.parseText(sharedState.get("clientScriptOutputData")).ip
     ```

-    > The `groovy.json.JsonSlurper` class is included by default in your Java class whitelist for the AUTHENTICATION TREE DECISION NODE script type, but you may need to add `org.apache.groovy.json.internal.LazyMap` to the list as well.
-See more on whitelisting Java classes in [Language > Allowed Java Classes](#script-language-java-allow) of this writing.
+    > The `groovy.json.JsonSlurper` class is included by default in your AM console under Configure > Global Services > Scripting > Secondary Configurations > AUTHENTICATION TREE DECISION NODE > Secondary Configurations > engineConfiguration > Java class whitelist, but you may need to add `org.apache.groovy.json.internal.LazyMap` to the list as well.
+Find more information on the subject in [Language > Allowed Java Classes](#script-language-java-allow) of this writing.
     </details>

     <br/>